sebousan/villagers/content/_index.md

       touchpoint as a chance to tell your story.
   - type: paragraph
     title: We dare to break frontiers.
-    text: >-
-      we DARE TO

-      BREAK FRONTIERS.

-      We believe that brands that dare to be different are the ones that stand out.
+    text: We believe that brands that dare to be different are the ones that stand out.
 We don’t follow trends.
 We go beyond the brief to craft bold, memorable brand experiences.
   - type: cta